 Congratulations to our Jackson, MS location on being named the branch of the year!
 Thanks to the sales, service and operations teams for all your hard work this year.

-One of the biggest decisions you’ll need to make is whether you want to lease or purchase your office equipment, software, or copiers and printers..
+One of the biggest business decisions you will need to make is whether you want to lease or purchase your office equipment, software, or copiers and printers..
 See a full breakdown on both leasing and purchasing to find out which one is right for you.

 When the time comes to get a new copier, one of the biggest decisions you’ll need to make is whether you want to lease or purchase.
 For some, it can be a very daunting decision, but with the necessary information, you’ll be able to easily decide which option works best for your business.